Dylan-Gresham/ISPM-REU/README.md

 Alternatively, executing the `install-cpu.sh` bash script will install the exact versions used in this repository.

+This script will install into an existing Python virtual environment, *but* it **will not** create a new virtual environment for you.
+This script will only work if a virtual environment exists.
+Additionally, upon exiting the script, your shell environment will change from when you executed the script.
+I.e., if you hadn't sourced the Python virtual environment before executing the script, you will still not be sourced into the virtual environment when the script finishes.
+The packages installed packages will still only be installed to the virtual environment.

 ### Installing for CPU and/or GPU Inference

 To allow for `llama-cpp-python` to utilize the GPU three conditions need to be met.